We will consider human-computer interactions from several perspectives:

 Issuing commands is an example of instructional interactions.
 Instructional interactions are probably the most common form of conceptual interactions.
 It allows the user the most control over the system.
 Specific examples vary form using a VCR to programming.
-In most cases operating system interactions are instructional interactions.
-Icons, menus and control keys are examples of improving the usability command line instructional interaction.
+In most cases, issuing commands to the operating system are instructional interactions.
+Icons, menus and control keys are examples of improving the usability command line like instructional interaction.
 Instructional interactions tend to be quick and efficient.

-Conversational Interactions model the interaction as a user-system dialog.
-Examples of systems that are primarily conversational are help-systems and search engines.
+The conversational Interaction are interactions like user-system dialog.
+Examples of systems that are primarily conversational are help-systems.
 Agents (such as the paper clip) use conversational interaction.
 Implementing conversational model may require voice recognition and text parsing or could use forms.
 The advantage of conversational model is that it can be more natural, but it can also be a slower interaction.
 For example, using automated phone based systems is a slow conversational interaction interface.
 Another disadvantage of conversational interaction is that the user may believe that the system is smarter then it really is, especially if the system uses an animated agent.

 Manipulating and Navigational Interactions